sasquatch678/A-Painted-World---Remastered/README.md

 ***
 ### Antivirus Exception

 Modding tools and mod organizers are commonly flagged by antivirus software, including Windows Defender, as false positives.
 To get around this, you must set an exception for the modlist folder.
-For Windows Defender, follow these instructions (https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).
+For Windows Defender, follow [these instructions](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

 ## Starting up the list
 Open the installation folder and double-click on the program called ModOrganizer.exe.